linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 - Elevated privileges on both clusters.
 We'll be creating service accounts and granting extended privileges, so you'll need to be able to do that on your test clusters.
+- Linkerd's `viz` extension should be installed in order to run `stat` commands as well as view the Grafana or Linkerd dashboard.
 - Support for services of type `LoadBalancer` in the `east` cluster.
 Check out the documentation for your cluster provider or take a look at [inlets](https://blog.alexellis.io/ingress-for-your-local-kubernetes-cluster/).